Secret Love (B.A.P song): Background and release

 After B.A.P ended the promotion for "Warrior", TS Entertainment announced that they will have follow-up promotional single in March with "Secret Love".
 The song features label mate Song Jieun of Secret.
-On February 27, TS Entertainment revealed, “Following B.A.P's performance of Warrior on the February 26 episode of SBS’ Inkigayo, the members will begin promotions for Secret Love later this week and shed their tough masculine image to display a new side to them.”
-The agency added, “We contemplated quite a lot on which track we should follow up to Warrior off B.A.P's debut album and since we wanted to show a new side of the group we decided on Secret Love.”
+On February 27, TS Entertainment revealed, "Following B.A.P's performance of Warrior on the February 26 episode of SBS’ Inkigayo, the members will begin promotions for Secret Love later this week and shed their tough masculine image to display a new side to them."
+The agency added, "We contemplated quite a lot on which track we should follow up to Warrior off B.A.P's debut album and since we wanted to show a new side of the group we decided on Secret Love."

 The song served only as a promotional single with its music video being filmed with behind the scenes footage of "Warrior" and "Never Give Up".
 It also serves as a tribute video to their fans.

 Composition and theme

-"Secret Love" is a promotional single from B.A.P's first mini-album, Warrior (EP).
+"Secret Love" is a promotional single from B.A.P's first mini-album, Warrior.
 "Secret Love" is a R&B, Hip-Hop song with influences from Latin.
 The song runs for 3:27 (3 minutes, 27 seconds).
 It was written by Bang Yong Guk and Kang Jiwon; and produced by Kang Jiwon and LOPTOMIST.
 The song features the vocals of label mate Song Jieun of Secret, taking the lyrics of the female part.
 The song lyrically tells the sad love story from the perspective of a celebrity and how they have to hold secret relationships.